TOAST-DOCS/Container-Kubernetes/en/user-guide.md

 #### Kubernetes level status check

-Use the ‘kubectl’ command to view information about available GPU resources at the cluster level.
+Use the `kubectl` command to view information about available GPU resources at the cluster level.
 Below are commands and execution results that displays the number of GPU cores available for each node.

 ```